Skip to content

 • Environment Variable Passthrough: Corrected environment handling to treat empty variable values as implicit host environment passthroughs.

-• Per-Agent Hub Overrides: Enabled agents to specify custom Hub endpoints directly in their configuration, providing flexibility for agents to report to different Hubs than their parent grove.
+• Per-Agent Hub Overrides: Enabled agents to specify custom Hub endpoints directly in their configuration, providing flexibility for agents to report to different Hubs than their parent project.

 • Soft-Delete Configuration: Added explicit server-side settings for soft-delete retention periods and workspace file preservation.